Schedule 40 vs Schedule 80 Steel Pipe

 Standard working pressure: up to 700PSI, about 48.3Bar.

-schedule 40 and 80 pipe
+Schedule 40 and Schedule 80 Steel Pipe

 What is Schedule 80?

-Schedule 80 (SCH 80) carbon steel pipe is also a type of pipe specification, which represents a thicker wall thickness and higher pressure-bearing capacity of the pipe.
+Schedule 80 (SCH 80) steel pipe is also a type of pipe specification, which represents a thicker wall thickness and higher pressure-bearing capacity of the pipe.

 The wall thickness of SCH 80 pipe is 80×1/1000=0.080 inches=2.032 mm, which is twice as thick as that of SCH 40.